 When I was in school, I was embarrassed about not being able to run and jump like other kids.
 I hated recess and gym (the two things most kids love most) and didn’t want my peers to see my weaknesses.

 My mom asked (more like told if you knew my mom) our pediatrician to write a note giving me a permanent exemption from required gym classes.
-She loved me and didn’t want me to uncomfortable.
+She loved me and didn’t want me to be uncomfortable.
 If you’re parenting young kids with physical challenges, heed my advice in all capitals for emphasis, DON’T GET THEM OUT OF GYM CLASS; unless of course, your child’s medical professional advises it.

 My mom thought she was helping me, but giving me an out from gym class, did just the opposite; It reinforced my belief that it was not ok to be different (Read more about my history in my Blog Skinny jeans & leg braces) and gave me a lifelong excuse for not participating in physical activities.
 I didn’t learn then (it took 30 years) how to assert my needs and talk about my disability, nor did I learn resilience, which is the secret sauce of having positive self-esteem.